This is a guide covering everything you need to know about armatures in sculpting.

 11. Begin Adding Your Clay

-Now, in the end, you will add clay to your sculpture to give it final and real look altogether.
+Now, in the end, you will add clay to your sculpture to give it a final look.

 To further explore how to make an armature, we also recommend this video by Proko 3D: